Manidvipa: Description

 The descriptions of Manidvipa can be found in the Devi Bhagavata Purana, Mahabhagavata Purana, and Tripura Rahasya.

 According to the goddess-centric tradition, during the beginning of time, the Trimurti – Brahma, Vishnu, and Rudra - did not know who they were, and what their purpose was.
 At this time, a flying chariot appeared before them, and a heavenly voice directed them to board the chariot.
 As the Trimurti boarded the chariot, it started flowing with mind's speed and took them to a mysterious place, which was an island of gems surrounded by an ocean of nectar and pristine sylvan forests.
 As they stepped out of the chariot, the Trimurti were transformed into women, much to their astonishment.
 As they explored the island, they came across an imposing city protected by nine enclosures and guarded by fierce Bhairavas, Matrikas, Kshetrapalas, and Dikpalas.
 As they entered the city, they were amazed by its prosperity and soaring infrastructure and finally reached the imperial palace, known as Chintamani griha, guarded by yoginis.
-This city is called Śrīpūra (Devipattana), the capital of Bhuvaneshvari, the ruler of Manidvipa, the abode of Adi Parashakti.
-When they entered the palace, they observed Bhuvaneshvari, who is described to be the queen of all the worlds.
+This city is called Śrīpūra (Devipattana), the capital of Tripura Sundari, the ruler of Manidvipa, the abode of Adi Parashakti.
+When they entered the palace, they observed Tripura Sundari, who is described to be the queen of all the universes.
 Brahma describes her sitting on her throne in the Devi Bhagavata Purana: